Showmenu

 Most hematologic (blood) cancers begin in the bone marrow, the center of the bones that makes blood cells.
 Blood cancer types include leukemia, lymphoma and multiple myeloma.

-Explore care for hematologic cancer
+Explore care for blood cancer

 Kidney Cancer